-Since the first gene sequencing discoveries of the 1960s, the importance of DNA in medical research has been constantly increasing.
-Gene therapy is the process by which an abnormal gene is replaced by a similar, healthy gene.
+Since the first gene sequencing discoveries of the 1960s, the importance of DNA in medical research has constantly been increasing.
+Gene therapy is the process by which a similar, healthy gene replaces an abnormal gene.
 Nearly 6,000 illnesses caused by genetic defects have been identified.
 Parkinson’s disease is just one case where gene therapy offers many promising avenues which may finally result in a permanent cure.

 New gene therapy technologies have made it possible to slow down the progression of Parkinson’s.
 This is a major advance, as no treatment currently exists on the market.
 In early 2017, the first cure through gene therapy was reported in a clinical test on an adolescent suffering from a genetic illness—very promising news for future research.